 In the initial stages of a Syphilis infection, the infected person may develop a sore or ulcer at the site of infection – usually the genitals, anus, or mouth.
 These sores are known as chancres.

 Chancres tend to be firm, round, and painless.
-Although the size of the chancre can vary from person to person, it tends to be fairly small, and because of this, it often goes unnoticed.
-An infected person can have one or several chancres.
+Although the size of the chancre can vary from person to person, it tends to be fairly small.
+Because it is painless, it often goes unnoticed.
+An infected person usually has just one chancre, but sometimes there may be more than one.

-Chancres usually appear within 10 days of contracting the infection but can appear as late as 90 days after getting it.
-They tend to go away three to six weeks after they first appear.
+Chancres appear after a minimum of 10 days of contracting the infection but can appear as late as 90 days after getting it.
+They tend to go away three to six weeks after they first appear, even with no antibiotic treatment.
+But this doesn’t mean the patient is cured, rather that it is moving round the body.

 The appearance of chancres is usually followed several weeks later by other symptoms, such as:

-- A skin rash on the palms of the hands or soles of the feet
+- Rarely., a skin rash on the palms of the hands or soles of the feet

 - Fever